-Camp Trip - In the spring of calendar years ending in an odd number, students in fifth and sixth grades attend an environmental camp.
-Teachers and parents chaperone this educational camp grounded in Christian values.
+Camp Trip - When scheduled, students in fifth and sixth grades attend an environmental camp.
+Teachers and parents chaperone this educational camp.

-Washington, D.C., Trip - In the fall of calendar years ending in an odd number, students in eighth and ninth grades visit Washington, D.C.
+Washington, D.C.
+Trip - When scheduled, students in eighth and ninth grades visit Washington, D.C.
 Teachers and parents chaperone this educational trip.